d2gex/afar_coper/readme.md

 <a id="installation"></a>
 # 2. Installation

-First you need to install **Python >=3.9 and < 3.12** as required by Copernicus Marine Toolbox.
-You will also need to install **pip**.
-You need to download the version of your choice from https://www.python.org/downloads/ and then follow the instructions on https://docs.python.org/3/using/index.html.
+Firstly you need to install **Python >=3.9 and < 3.12** as required by Copernicus Marine Toolbox and **pip**.
+To do so download the Python version of your choice from https://www.python.org/downloads/ and then follow the instructions on https://docs.python.org/3/using/index.html.
 Details for Windows, Mac and *nix users are provided in the appropriate sections.

-Second you need to download the source code from Github either by downloading  the zip directly from the web on https://github.com/d2gex/copernicus-subset-wrapper.git as shown in the figure below ...
+Secondly you need to download the source code from Github either by downloading  the zip directly from the web on https://github.com/d2gex/copernicus-subset-wrapper.git as shown in the figure below ...

 <img src="images/github_zip_dowload.png">